rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

-If you get an error message that resembles the one below, you probably are using an unupported Java version.
+If you get an error message that resembles the one below, you probably are using an unsupported Java version.

     Exception in thread "main" java.lang.UnsupportedClassVersionError: Bad version number in .class file